For purposes of this section, "corporation" means:

 (2) a nonprofit corporation that carries out activities in this state; or

-(3) a limited liability company formed under chapter 322B or 322C, or under similar laws of another state, that does business in this state.
+(3) a limited liability company formed under chapter 322C, or under similar laws of another state, that does business in this state.

 (a) A corporation may not make a contribution or offer or agree to make a contribution directly or indirectly, of any money, property, free service of its officers, employees, or members, or thing of monetary value to a political party, organization, committee, or individual to promote or defeat the candidacy of an individual for nomination, election, or appointment to a political office.